TaoTao9/EasyNet/README.md

 ```

+## Citations
+Please consider citing our papers if you use the code:

 ```
 @inproceedings{10.1145/3581783.3611876,
-author = {Chen, Ruitao and Xie, Guoyang and Liu, Jiaqi and Wang, Jinbao and Luo, Ziqi and Wang, Jinfan and Zheng, Feng}, title = {EasyNet: An Easy Network for 3D Industrial Anomaly Detection}, year = {2023}, booktitle = {Proceedings of the 31st ACM International Conference on Multimedia},
+author = {Chen, Ruitao and Xie, Guoyang and Liu, Jiaqi and Wang, Jinbao and Luo, Ziqi and Wang, Jinfan and Zheng Feng}, title = {EasyNet: An Easy Network for 3D Industrial Anomaly Detection}, year = {2023}, booktitle = {Proceedings of the 31st ACM International Conference on Multimedia},